 How to Tell if Your Customer Service Sucks

-Or, you don’t ask how you did because you don’t care.
-Either way your service probably sucks because you are not using the information available to you to be the best you can be.
+Or, you don’t ask how well you did because you don’t care.
+Either way, your service probably sucks because you are not using the available information to be the best you can be.

 Don’t Have Customer Service that Sucks

-You put your customer hat on and do what is necessary to make sure your customers get more than they expect.
-You put the personnel, policies and practices in place to make that happen.
-Period.
+You put your customer hat on and do what is necessary to ensure your customers get more than expected.
+Then have the personnel, policies, and practices in place to make that happen.